 Otrium continually works towards the mission that all clothing produced should be worn.
 There is no such thing as the perfect, “ethical” item or fashion brand: it’s not a black-and-white topic.
 There are, however, a lot of improvements brands can work on.
 We want to support brands that do better and empower you to understand what this entails.

 To provide an objective third-party perspective, we have collaborated with industry rating specialists Good On You since 2021.
 By doing so, we want to make it easier for our members to find items that are labelled “Ethically rated” and support brands that are working to create a better fashion industry.
 Most brands on our platform are rated through Good On You.
 “Ethically rated” qualified items come from brands rated 3/5 (It's a start), 4/5 (Good) or 5/5 out (Great).
-Find more information about Good On You ratings on this page.
+Find more information about Good On You ratings on

 And now, in this Ethical Conversations series, we’re speaking to “Ethically rated” brands carried by Otrium to find out more about their approach.
 This time, we chatted to Geertje van Bavel, Head of Impact at Fabienne Chapot.